Putin appears at big rally as troops press attack in Ukraine | Law-Order

 Two others were killed when strikes hit residential and administrative buildings in the eastern city of Kramatorsk, according to the regional governor, Pavlo Kyrylenko.

-The fighting has led nearly 3.3 million people to flee Ukraine, the U.N. estimates.
-The death toll remains unknown, though thousands of civilians and soldiers on both sides are believed to have been killed.
+The fighting has led nearly 3.3 million people to flee Ukraine, by the UN' s estimate.
+The death toll remains unclear, though thousands of civilians and soldiers on both sides are believed to have been killed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)